-A page must be completed for each actuarial line of business.
+A page must be completed for each actuarial line of business and should reconcile to supporting exhibits in the AAR.
 Each actuarial line of business must be uniquely linked to one, and only one, Annual Return line of business as listed in Appendix III.
 For reinsurers, proportional and non-proportional business should be reported separately.